jballas/120-work/HW-7/readme.md

 ### First Experiment: `pMouse()` added

-According to the **Makep: Getting Started with p5.js** by Lauren Mccarthy, "the `pmouseX()` and `pMouseY()` variables store the position of the mouse at a previous frame".
+According to the **Make: Getting Started with p5.js** by Lauren Mccarthy, "the `pmouseX()` and `pMouseY()` variables store the position of the mouse at a previous frame".
 I'm going to add try to put these variable in the code, and move the background to the `draw()` function.

 ```JS
 function mousePressed() {